 Distracted driving facts

-- 9% of fatal crashes, 15 % of injury crashes, and 15% of all police-reported motor vehicle traffic crashes in 2019 were reported as distraction-affected crashes.
+• The National Highway Traffic Safety Administration (NHTSA) estimates that 8% of fatal crashes, 14% of injury crashes, and 13% of all police-reported motor-vehicle crashes were reported as distraction-affected crashes.

-According to the Centers of Disease Control and Prevention (CDC), young adult and teen drivers are the most distracted drivers on the road.
-In the U.S. in 2019:
+According to NHTSA, young adult and teen drivers are the most distracted drivers on the road.
+In the U.S.:

-- 21% of the distracted drivers involved in fatal crashes were adults aged 25-34
+• 25% of all distracted drivers involved in fatal crashes were adults aged 25-34.

 Distracted driving ticket costs

 Like the laws themselves, the penalties for breaking them vary widely depending on the state.
-For example, drivers in Alabama will be charged $25 the first time they’re caught texting while driving, $50 the second time and $75 for all subsequent offenses.
-However in Illinois, Utah, Indiana and Mississippi fines can range from $500 to $1,000 and even include jail time in some states depending on the offense.
+For example, drivers in Alabama will be charged $50 the first time they’re caught texting while driving, $100 the second time, and $150 for all subsequent offenses.
+However, in Illinois, Utah, Indiana, and Mississippi fines can range from $500 to $1,000 and even include jail time in some states depending on the offense.

 Visit the Governors Highway Safety Association to learn more about your state’s distracted driving laws.